-Software algorithms for calculation of timing parameters are subject to potential rounding errors when converting DRAM timing requirements to system clocks; for example, a memory clock with a nominal frequency of 933.33...3 MHz, or a clock period of 1.071428571429...ns.
-Similarly, a system with a memory clock frequency of 1066.66...6 MHz mathematically yields a clock period of 0.9375ns.
+Software algorithms for calculation of timing parameters are subject to potential rounding errors when converting DRAM timing requirements to system clocks; for example, a memory clock with a nominal frequency of 933.33...3MHz which yields a clock period of 1.071428571429...ns.
 It is unrealistic to represent all digits after the decimal point exactly and some sort of rounding needs to be done.

 DDR4 SDRAM SPD-based specifications use a minimum granularity for SPD-associated timing parameters of 1ps.
-Clock periods such as tCK (AVG) MIN are defined to the nearest picosecond.
-For example, 0.9375ns is stated as 937ps and 1.0714ns is stated as 1071ps.
-Parameters such as 'AA MIN, and 'RCD MIN are specified in units of time (nanoseconds) and require mathematical computation to convert to system clocks (nCK).
-Rules for rounding allows optimization of device performance without violating device parameters.
-These SPD algorithms rely on results that are within adjustment factors on device testing and specification to avoid losing performance due to rounding errors when using SPD-based parameters.
+Clock periods such as ^tCK (AVG) MIN are defined to the nearest picosecond.
+For example, 1.071428571429...ns is stated as 1071ps.
+Parameters such as ^tAA MIN are specified in units of time (nanoseconds) and require mathematical computation to convert to system clocks (nCK).
+Rules for rounding allow optimization of device performance without violating device parameters.
+These SPD algorithms rely on results that are within nCK adjustment factors on device testing and specification to avoid losing performance due to rounding errors when using SPD-based parameters.
+Note that JEDEC also defines an nCK adjustment factor, but mandates the inverse nCK adjustment factor be used in case of conflicting results, so only the inverse nCK adjustment factor is discussed here.